-The NGV comprises two venues – the NGV International and NGV Australia – and you could easily spend a day in each.
-The permanent collection at the international includes a Rembrandt, a Bonnard and a Tiepolo – plus a much loved water-wall at the entrance.
-Over at Fed Square the Ian Potter Centre houses art from Indigenous and non Indigenous Australians from the colonial to the contemporary.
+The National Gallery of Victoria is made up of two venues - the NGV International and NGV Australia.
+Both our impressive spaces, filled with world class art, so you could easily while away an entire day at each.
+The International's permanent collections includes a Rembrandt, a Bonnard and a Tiepolo, plus a much-loved water-wall at the entrance.
+Over at Fed Square, the Ian Potter Centre houses art from Indigenous and non Indigenous Australians from the colonial era to the current day.

-Melbourne’s alternative side is in full-force in Fitzroy, the inner-city magnet for all things cool and kooky.
-Wandering along Brunswick Street, Fitzroy’s main drag, and you'll find anything from bike shops, cool hairdressers, second-hand bookshops and hometown fashion heroes like Gorman, Búl, Alpha 60 and Kloke.
-Where Brunswick Street really shines is vintage clothing stores.
-Places like Hunter Gatherer, Vintage Sole and Yesteryear Vintage Clothing will have you suited up with a new leather bag, a pair of vintage slacks or even a ripper denim jacket from the '80s.
-It'll take you a while to wash out the smell of mothballs, but it'll be worth it.
+Melbourne’s famed alternative side is in full-force in Fitzroy, the city-centre hub of all things hip and kooky.
+Wandering up Brunswick Street, Fitzroy’s main strip, youll be confronted by everything from trency bike shops and cool hairdressers, second-hand bookshops and hometown fashion heroes such as Gorman, Búl, Kloke and Alpha 60.
+It's the vintage clothes stores, though, that Brunswick is most celebreated for.
+Pre-loved clothing specialists like Hunter Gatherer, Vintage Sole and Yesteryear Vintage Clothing are just a few of the spots to head for that new leather bag, pair of vintage slacks or ripper denim jacket from the '80s you've been after forever.

-The open-air Queen Victoria Market is packed with veteran stallholders who are passionate about fresh produce (and are happy to tell you about it).
-It's popular with locals as their go-to for fresh produce, meat and a variety of dairy and small goods, but has also become a must visit for tourists.
-Cafés line the outskirts and heave with brunchers every weekend.
-Be mindful of the market's opening hours before visiting and be sure to get a hot jam doughnut before you leave.
+Every great city has a great market, and the open-air Queen Victoria Market does Melbourne proud.
+The place is rammed full of veteran stallholders who are passionate about fresh produce and more than happy to talk you through their wares.
+The fresh produce, meat and a variety of dairy and small goods means it's a working place that's popular with locals, but the market has become a must visit for tourists, too.
+Cafés fight for space around the outside and heave with brunchers every weekend.
+The market's opens at 6am Monday-Saturday, but closing hours vary depending on the day, so make sure you check before visiting.
+And be sure to get a hot jam doughnut before you leave.

-St Kilda is defined by two main strips, Fitzroy Street and Acland Street, with the famous St Kilda Esplanade providing a nice link between the two.
+St Kilda is defined by two main strips, Fitzroy Street and Acland Street, with the famous St Kilda Esplanade providing a pleasant link between the two.
 While Fitzroy Street is all retail shops, gyms and fancy restaurants, Acland is a haven for cake lovers.
-The cake shops lining the strip have been making Melbourne a sweeter place since 1934, and are still pumping out Eastern European classics thick and fast: try the plain cheesecake from Europa Cake Shop, the vanilla slice at Le Bon Continental Cake Shop and the chocolate Kugelhaumpf at Monarch.
+The cake shops and bakeries lining the street have been making Melbourne a sweeter place since 1934, and are still serving up Eastern European classics thick and fast: make sure you try the plain cheesecake from Europa Cake Shop, the vanilla slice at Le Bon Continental Cake Shop and the chocolate Kugelhaumpf at Monarch.

 If you do one thing in Melbourne, we recommend hitting the extremely Melbourne Curtin House on Swanston Street.
 This six-storey vertical lane houses some of Melbourne's most interesting tenants.
 There's Metropolis specialist bookshop, Human Salon the hairdresser, bar/restaurants Cookie and Mesa Verde, high fashion mavens Dot Comme, the swanky bar and band room at the Toff in Town, and Melbourne's crowning glory Rooftop Bar right at the top.
 Visitors can practically get the full Melbourne experience without setting foot outside the building.

 Fact: Melbourne does hidden bars like no other city.
-And yes, we're about to betray every Melburnian and reveal all our underground drinking secrets.
+And yes, sorry to all the Melburnians reading this, but we're aboutto reveal some of our underground drinking secrets.
 We've got a laboratory-themed bar located down a tiny laneway (Croft Institute), one behind a fridge door (Jungle Boy) and a bookshelf (Loch and Key), a secret rooftop bar above a Chinese restaurant (Goldilocks) and a closet of a bar that barely fits ten people (Bar Americano).
-Sure, it'll feel more like a scavenger hunt than a night out if you choose to uncover these gems, but it's definitely worth it.
+Sure, it might feel more like a scavenger hunt than a night out hunting these places out but, for a drink with a difference, it's definitely worth it.

-Melbourne's Chinatown district is the longest continuous Chinese settlement in the western world.
-Plus, it's also the oldest Chinatown in the southern hemisphere, having been established during the Victorian gold rush era in the early 1850s.
-This colourful area is lined with karaoke bars, duty free stores and so many chopstick and rice parlours it's hard to know which one to choose from.
-Located along Little Bourke Street and it's fringing laneways and streets, we recommend dumplings at Shanghai Village, mains at Supper Inn, and the desserts at Secret Kitchen.
+Melbourne's Chinatown district was first established back in the 1850s during the Victorian gold rush era, making it the longest continuous Chinese settlement in the western world.
+As such, it's also the oldest Chinatown in the southern hemisphere.
+This vibrant quarter of town is lined with karaoke bars, duty-free stores and so many fantastic little restaurants, it's hard to know which one to choose.
+Located along Little Bourke Street and it's surrounding lanes and streets, we recommend dumplings at Shanghai Village, mains at Supper Inn, and the desserts at Secret Kitchen.

 Itching for a new adventure?
 Saddle up and explore the city on two wheels.
 We recommend the easy-ish ride along the Yarra Trail.
 Starting in Eltham, this trail is a pretty satisfying 22-kilometre ride towards Fairfield that follows the flow of the Yarra.
 It’s flat most of the way with loads of leafy corridors to pass through.
 Closer to the city the trail is sealed and your necessary pit stops include the Heide Museum of Modern Art and the colonial-era Fairfield Boathouse for some scones.